 El Camino de Hermano Pedro

 Another famous pilgrimage route in Tenerife Island is El Camino de Hermano Pedro.
 Originally Pedro was a Christian priest and a goatherder.
-Later but still during his lifetime he was proclaimed a saint (XVII century).
+Later but still during his lifetime, he has proclaimed a saint (XVII century).
 What today is a pilgrimage route before was Brother Pedro’s herding path.
 He used to bring his goats to a cave (today’s Cueva del Médano) where a rainwater-gathering place was for his flock to drink.
 He also meditated in the cave and nowadays it is a place of interest for pilgrims.

 The pilgrimage along with its procession and celebration takes place each year in April (check the El Médano Tourist Office).
-However, the route is open all year long and goes 20 km from town of Vilaflor to the Cave of El Médano.
+However, the route is open all year long and goes 20 km from the town of Vilaflor to the Cave of El Médano.
 The road flows through small villages and different natural landscapes, which makes it a good choice for both cultural and nature experiences.